nickcollins/zinal/README.md

 `git checkout example.db` to get it back to its original state).
 A dialog will prompt you for the output file, and after compilation that file will be an executable that you can run directly (i.e. don't invoke the executable with `racket`).

-You can also compile straight from the command line, via `racket main.rkt -o <exe-dest-file> example.db`.
+You can also compile straight from the command line, via `racket main.rkt -o <dest-file> example.db`.
 You should close zinal before running this to avoid concurrent db access.

 ## Create your own program